-Backyard Creative is a small graphic design shop operating on the inherent belief that high-quality design can affect positive change in our communities.
+Backyard Creative is a boutique graphic design studio operating on the inherent belief that high-quality design can effect positive change in our communities.

 Backyard Creative’s Focus (AKA “Ethical Filter”)

-We believe in communicating transparently in our business, and in creating design that communicates genuine messages — no greenwashing or shallow sales pitches.
-We work with individuals and companies who honestly want to improve people’s lives.
+We believe in communicating transparently, and in creating design that communicates genuine messages — no greenwashing.
+We work with individuals and companies who honestly want to improve our world.

 It excites us to contribute to our local community.
 By keeping our work local, we feel and see the benefits of our efforts.
 We love connecting people and take pride in building upon our own networks.

 In true West Coast style, we’re inspired by the balance within nature, and similarly value balance in our personal lives.
 As such, projects focused on environmental conservation and education are of particular interest to us.